The Wounded Healer's Heart

 The reply told me I "must put the ego in its place."
 It told me that I must permit my heart to open, "that it will be kinder."
 And then, the message concluded by saying, "This is a practice.
 The more we practice, the kinder the heart will be."

-And for clarity, that kindness needs directing at myself.
+And for clarity, that kindness needs to be directed at myself.
 While better than in the past, my self-compassion still needs work.

 The wounded healer's heart

-Using myself as an example, since I identify as a wounded healer: Childhood trauma, sexual trauma, and relationship trauma affect me.
+Using myself as an example, since I identify as a wounded healer, childhood trauma, sexual trauma, and relationship trauma affect me.
 While therapy helped me tremendously in resolving a lot of the wounding, "scar tissue" still remains.
-And sometimes that scar tissue makes itself known, creating discomfort; creating a less-kind heart.
+And sometimes that scar tissue makes itself known, creating discomfort and a less kind heart.

-It reminds me the need for more healing exists - much to my chagrin.
-My ego wonders why I'm just not "over it" while my soul, on the other hand, soothes and encourages.
+It reminds me of the need for more healing, much to my chagrin.
+My ego wonders why I'm not just "over it," while my soul, on the other hand, soothes and encourages.

 That trauma most certainly affected - and still affects to some degree - my heart center; my heart chakra.
 Following a significant brush with congestive heart failure, my heart and heart chakra received a lot of healing.
 And the physical wounding revealed the spiritual wounding in a classic healing crisis.